RobertWSaunders/PersonalWebsite/README.md

 # Personal Website

 This is my own personal website that I use to practice the latest web technologies and share my skills with potential employers and/or people who are interested in what I do.
-The website is built upon a Bootstrap template.
+The website is built using a Bootstrap template.

 ## Getting Started

-To work with the website on your own local machine, just download them and open index.html in a browser.
+To work with the website on your own local machine, just download the files and open index.html in a browser.

 ### Dependencies